-NQF Level05Service modulesFaculty of Engineering, Built Environment and Information Technology Faculty of HumanitiesPrerequisitesNo prerequisites.Contact time3 lectures per weekLanguage of tuitionModule is presented in English Prerequisites No prerequisites.
-Contact time Saculty of Humanities No prerequisites.
-3 lectures per week Contact time 3 lectures per week Language of tuition Module is presented in English Department School of Public Management and Administration Period of presentation Semester 1
+NQF Level 05 Service modules Faculty of Engineering, Built Environment and Information Technology Faculty of Humanities Prerequisites No prerequisites.
+Module credits 10.00 Faculty of Humanities NQF Level 05 Prerequisites No prerequisites.
+Service modules , , , , , , , , , , , , , , , , , , , , · Prerequisites No prerequisites.
+Contact time 3 lectures per week Contact time 3 lectures per week Language of tuition Module is presented in English Language of tuition Module is presented in English Department School of Public Management and Administration Department School of Public Management and Administration Period of presentation Semester 1 Period of presentation Semester 1